This post contains collections of products that I personally recommend (it may contain affiliate links).

 When most people think of Easter they think of dyed eggs, easter baskets, candy, and more candy.
 If you are looking for a creative (read: more grown-up) approach to easter baskets, consider a cheese board basket!
 Yes, you read that right: stuff those baskets with the savory, wholesome goodness of your favorite charcuterie accoutrements instead of cavity-inducing sweets (though you know how much I love an Easter candy board).

-If you are planning on gathering safely with your family this holiday, these little baskets make for super festive appetizers and/or tasty table settings.
-Check out some of my other handheld ideas (like jarcuterie, this charcuterie bouquet and this Corona Cone) and holiday treats (like my Easter Corona Cone and this kid’s snack board), and have a Hoppy Easter!
+These adorable little baskets make for super festive appetizers and tasty table settings.
+Check out some of my other single-serve, handheld ideas (like jarcuterie, this charcuterie bouquet and this Corona Cone) and holiday treats (like these deviled eggs and this kid’s snack board), and have a Hoppy Easter!

 Easter Charcuterie Basket Ingredients